deitch/activator/README.md

 * How to find a user, so it can check for the user
 * How to update a user, so it can mark the user as being activated, or that it has a temporary password reset key
 * Where to find the templates to use for activation and password reset emails
 * What URL the user should be using to activate or reset a password.
-The URL is included in the email, since the user clicks on a link.
+The URL is included in the email, since the user normally clicks on a link.

 All of these are described in greater detail below.